Anime Festival Asia: 2017

-In 2017, it is scheduled to hold at the revamped Suntec Singapore Convention & Exhibition Centre.
+In 2017, the event was scheduled to be held at the revamped Suntec Singapore Convention & Exhibition Centre.
 SOZO (Organisers of Anime Festival Asia) and Sotsu (Organisers of C3 Events) announced a partnership to host this year's AFA in Thailand, Indonesia, Tokyo, Singapore and Hong Kong(2018).
 The event will henceforth be under the brand new network event platform C3AFA that will cover key cities in the APAC region.

 2018

 In 2018, SOZO retains the C3AFA branding for the year, only Indonesia and Singapore have been confirmed.
-AFA celebrated its 10th Anniversary with a red carpet event in Singapore.
-2018 also marks as the last AFA in Indonesia.
+AFA celebrated its 10th anniversary with a red carpet event in Singapore.
+2018 also marks as the last AFA in Indonesia until 2024.

 2019

-In 2019, C3AFA2019 will be held in Hong Kong, Tokyo and Singapore.
+In 2019, C3AFA2019 were held in Hong Kong, Tokyo and Singapore.

 A special collaboration stage was held on the final day of AFASG where May'n and Minori Chihara performed a cover version of "Don't say lazy" from the anime K-on! and Ayaka Ōhashi and Azusa Tadokoro joining the aforementioned singers to perform a cover version of "Butterfly" from the anime Digimon.
 Around 120,000 attended the event.